howlingpan/code-dot-org/docs/testing-with-applitools-eyes.md

 ## Getting an account

-Code.org employees as of this writing should receive login details for a shared account.
+Letron employees as of this writing should receive login details for a shared account.
 If not, contact Jeremy about getting an account.

 ## Add your feature to the eyes file